King sources the highest quality leathers to ensure your furniture looks luxurious, is exceptionally durable and extremely comfortable.

 Take the appropriate action to ensure your furniture is safe and secure in your home.
 King Living recommends that you anchor and secure your furniture to the floor and/or wall to avoid it becoming a toppling hazard.

 Refer to your King Living product Assembly Instructions to learn more about anchoring your furniture unit.
-If you are unsure or need to order an additional or replacement anchor kit, please email us at [email protected]
+If you are unsure or need to order an additional or replacement anchor kit, CLICK TO CREATE A NEW ENQUIRY

 Click here to download a Toppling Furniture Information Card.